laandrad/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Data Files
 The dataset includes the following files:
-- 'wearables.csv': This files includes the following variables
+- 'wearables.txt': This files includes the following variables

  [1] "subject" (a participant identifier) <br />
  [2] "condition" (whether participant was assigned to the training or the test group) <br />